 Gone are the days when you were hired by a big company right out of college and worked your way up the corporate ladder of that same company to come out with a gold watch after forty years of hard work.

 The modern job market is tough for college graduates.
 Many of them start their new careers deep in debt for their studies.
 Job stability is a thing of the past too.
 With the volatile economy that has become the norm, jobs come and go.
-Professionals must often pick up house and move to another city to find comparable work after a layoff.
+Professionals must often pick up the house and move to another city to find comparable work after a layoff.

 Nobody’s job is secure anymore.
 People are tired of living from paycheck to paycheck, but they are fearful of leaving the perceived stability of their jobs.
 How do you combat all these forces that create an environment that keeps you in a nine-to-five job?
 You become an entrepreneur.
-Now is the perfect time.
+Now is a perfect time.

 Along with these societal reasons to look into entrepreneurship, technology is also a driving force.
 First of all, technology is replacing human jobs.
 Since the invention of the assembly line, business owners have been looking for ways to streamline production and sales.
 With everything from robots to bookkeeping software, modern technology has done much to facilitate business.
 Unfortunately, this facilitation has also meant lost jobs.
-This is another reason why people need to start looking at alternate ways to make a living.
+This is another reason why people need to start looking at alternative ways to make a living.

 In this increasingly automated workplace, the need for skills is diminishing and creative thinking is the new requirement to be a success.
 The millennials will be the first generation to make the shift back to what life was like in the 20s and 30s where entrepreneurism was more common.
 They won’t have a choice.